 <<< 550 … User unknown

 550 … User unknown

-Remember, at the top of each returned undeliverable email is a code that gives you the reason the email could not be delivered.
-Here is a list of some of the most common error codes that you may run into when emails get returned to you:
+At the top of each undeliverable email is a code that will detail for you the specific reason the network was unable to deliver your email.
+Here is a list of some of the most common error codes that you may run into when you find bounce backs in our inbox.

 - 421 Service not available, closing transmission channel

 - 450 Requested mail action not taken: mailbox unavailable

 - 451 Requested action aborted: local error in processing

 - 452 Requested action not taken: insufficient system storage (mailbox full)